 Starting Up and Never Stopping: Inside the Mind of Tim DeMello

-Successful serial entrepreneur Tim DeMello ’81 P’18 has been building businesses for thirty years – and he would be happy to keep on doing it for another thirty years.
+Successful serial entrepreneur Tim DeMello ’81, P’18 has been building businesses for 30 years–and he would be happy to keep on doing it for another 30 years.
 He has founded seven startups, including Replica, Streamline.com, Ziggs.com, Spotlight Media, and, Gradifi, his most recent venture which was sold to First Republic Bank in 2016.
-Many of Tim’s ventures have gone public or been acquired by other companies like Peapod, Reputation.com, and Mattel.
-Tim will reflect on the string of businesses he has started through the decades, on a career that has brought him fulfillment, and how, after all the ups and downs, he is still in the business of turning an idea into reality.
-He’ll also share how Babson has been part of his story from the beginning to today – he is a Babson parent and trustee - and some important lessons he’s learned about founding and building companies.
+Many of his ventures have gone public or been acquired by other companies, such as Peapod, Reputation.com, and Mattel.
+DeMello will reflect on the string of businesses he has started through the decades, on a career that has brought him fulfillment, and, how, after all the ups and downs, he is still in the business of turning an idea into reality.
+He’ll also share how Babson has been part of his story from the beginning to today–he is a Babson parent and trustee-and some important lessons he has learned about founding and building companies.